 - Remove the backing of the framed print.
 Use a screwdriver to remove staples if they do not lift out easily.
 Set cardboard backing aside if you are stenciling that instead of a wall.

 - Although chalk paint does not need to be pre-sanded, it is an optional step.
 I did not pre-sand before painting this frame.
-Sometimes, I like to do a very light sanding but don’t spend too much time on it.
+Sometimes, I like to do very light sanding but don’t spend too much time on it.

 - Lift the piece up on a few paint cans or something similar so it is raised off the table.
-It is much easier to work on this way.
+It is much easier to work in this way.
 Plus, you can paint the bottom without having to flip the whole painting over.

 - Decide whether you are stenciling directly to the wall or using the cardboard backing that came with the frame.
 I debated this for a while.
 Since I want to have the ability to move it around, I am stenciling the cardboard backing.

 Step 2 – Paint the Frame and Cardboard Backing

 - Paint the frame and cardboard backing with chalk paint.
 I happened to have a spray chalk paint on hand, so I used that to paint the frame and cardboard backing.
 I applied one coat of chalk paint then allowed time to dry.

 I typically paint about 2-3 coats on any piece that I refinish.

 So when I estimate how much paint I need to do a project, I keep that in mind.